sertel/actris/README.md

   1. the `▶` in the CPS encoding of protocols,
   2. the higher-order ghost state used for ownership of protocols, and
   3. the opening of the protocol invariant.

+- **Subtyping relation in c↣ prot**

+  The mechanisation has introduced the notion of subtyping, which allows one to strengten/weaken the predicates of sends/receives respectively.
+In particular this means that the endpoint ownership has been extended with `iProto_le p p'`, where `p'` is the original protocol used in the ghost state, and `p` is the protocol denoted by the ownership `c↣ prot`.
+The effect of this is that the user can update his own view of the protocol, as long as it is consistent with the original protocol in the invariant.
+As such the fundamental aspect of the ownership still align with that of the paper.